 Afterwards, Pete finds himself in a burned-out forest where a woman named Hap (Hepburn) is waiting for him in a patch of new growth.
 Hap explains that he was killed in the explosion, and sends his spirit back to guide the next young pilot, Ted Baker (Johnson), who also is putting the moves on Pete's girlfriend, Dorinda (Hunter).
 And Pete finds that he is still in love with her.

 Fun fact: Along with Tango and Cash, this was the last film to be released in the 1980s, with both films coming out on the same day, December 22, 1989.

 This film contains examples of:

-- Ace Pilot: Naturally quite a few among the aerial firefighters, but Pete stands head and shoulders above the rest, with Ted eventually rising to a similar stature.
+- Ace Pilot: Naturally quite a few among the tanker pilots, but Pete stands head and shoulders above the rest, with Ted eventually rising to a similar stature.